Robustness of Sparse Recovery via $F$-minimization: A Topological Viewpoint: The Relationship between ERC and RRC

 where (\ref{explain1}) is because $\overline{\bigcap_{T:|T|=k}\Omega_T}\subseteq \bigcap_{T:|T|=k}\overline{\Omega}_T$ and $\interior(\bigcap_{T:|T|=k}\Omega_T)=\bigcap_{T:|T|=k}\interior(\Omega_T)$.
 Also, define

-Then $S^c$ is a closed set with empty interior and of measure zero.
-Therefore, we only need to show that $[\overline{\Omega}_T\setminus\interior(\Omega_T)]\cap S$ is of measure zero and of the first category (as a subset of the subspace $S$) for each $T:|T|\le k$.
+where $U_I$ was defined in \eqref{e13}.
+Clearly $U_I^c$ is of measure zero and of the first category for each $I$, so is $S^c$, a finite union of them.
+Therefore, we only need to show that $[\overline{\Omega}_T\setminus\interior(\Omega_T)]\cap S$ is of measure zero and of the first category for each $T:|T|\le k$.
 Since $\phi_{I}$ preserves measure zero sets and the topology, we in turn only need to show that the Euclidean set

 is of measure zero and of the first category for some fixed $I$ and for every $T:|T|\le k$.